 Good Candidates for a Tummy Tuck

-The best candidate for a tummy tuck procedure is someone who is in good health and has no major upcoming health or surgical procedures scheduled.
+The best candidate for a tummy tuck procedure is someone who is in good health and has no major surgical procedures scheduled.
 For the best results, women who plan to become pregnant again should postpone having a tummy tuck until their families are complete.

 In addition, the best candidates will: